maranasgroup/KETCHUP/installation/installation.md

 </ol>

 # Additional notes
-If you have already did &lt;make&gt;, &lt;make install&gt; and wish to restart with a clean directory, use the following commands in that directory:
+If you have already ran &lt;make&gt;, &lt;make install&gt; and wish to restart with a clean directory, use the following commands in that directory:
 ```
 make uninstall
 make distclean